leeweiming3/tp/docs/UserGuide.md

 > [!NOTE]
 > 1. Even though you can edit multiple job details at once, attribute to edit must be **non-empty**.
 In other words, you must edit **at least one attribute** specified above.
 > 2. Applications involving the job to edit will be updated to involve the edited job.
+> 3. Editing of the vacancy of a job will fail if the edited vacancy is less than the current number of applications to the job with `OFFERED` status.

 ### Adding a comment on a candidate: `comment`